TIBCOSoftware/tp-helm-charts/docs/workshop/aks/control-plane/README.md

 ## Cluster configuration specific variables
-export TP_RESOURCE_GROUP="" # set the resource group name in which all resources will be deployed export TP_CLUSTER_NAME="tp-cluster" # name of the cluster to be prvisioned, used for chart deployment export KUBECONFIG=`pwd`/${TP_CLUSTER_NAME}.yaml # kubeconfig saved as cluster name yaml
+export TP_RESOURCE_GROUP="" # set the resource group name in which all resources will be deployed export TP_CLUSTER_NAME="tp-cluster" # name of the cluster to be provisioned, used for chart deployment export KUBECONFIG=`pwd`/${TP_CLUSTER_NAME}.yaml # kubeconfig saved as cluster name yaml

 ## Network specific variables